Residential and Community Parenting Assessments

 Working with Survivors of Childhood Sexual Abuse

-Athena can support the mothers in accessing training and achieve a recognised certification whilst they are placed at the unit.
-This will be around parenting, attachments and taking care of them self.
+Athena will support to expand the parents knowledge and skills of caring for their child/children whilst they are placed at the centre.
+This will be around all subjects relating to positive parenting, attachments, behaviour management and taking care of them self.

 Antenatal development and birth

 Self esteem, positive wellbeing